Brent J. McIntoshPartner

 Brent J. McIntosh is a partner in Sullivan & Cromwell’s Litigation Group and is co-head of the Firm’s cybersecurity practice.
 He handles litigation and investigations for a wide variety of clients, including many major financial institutions.
 Mr. McIntosh originally joined the Firm in 2001 and then rejoined in 2009 after serving as an official at the U.S. Justice Department and as an attorney in the White House.

-Mr. McIntosh has represented clients in a variety of state and federal courts and arbitral bodies, and he has served as lead counsel in appeals before the federal circuit courts.
+Mr. McIntosh has represented clients in a variety of state and federal courts, and he has served as lead counsel in appeals before the federal circuit courts.
 He has extensive experience litigating against federal agencies and advising clients on matters of federal administrative procedure.

-Mr. McIntosh has also represented clients before numerous government agencies and congressional committees, including in investigations by the U.S. Department of Justice, the U.S. Securities and Exchange Commission, and the U.S. Senate Permanent Subcommittee on Investigations, and the New York Attorney General.
+Mr. McIntosh has also represented clients before numerous government agencies and congressional committees, including in investigations by the U.S. Department of Justice, the U.S. Securities and Exchange Commission, the U.S. Senate Permanent Subcommittee on Investigations, and the New York Attorney General.
 He has regularly handled matters in which investigations are accompanied by parallel civil litigation.

 Until January 2009, Mr. McIntosh was deputy assistant to the president and deputy staff secretary at the White House (2007-2009).
-In that position, he oversaw and coordinated the flow of official documents to and from the president, working closely with the president on a daily basis.
+In that position, he oversaw and coordinated the flow of official documents to and from the president.
 Before that, he served in the White House Counsel’s Office as associate counsel to the president (2006-2007), where his portfolio included national security matters, investigations and litigation, and judicial selection and confirmation.

 He previously served in the U.S. Department of Justice’s Office of Legal Policy (2004-2006), most recently as deputy assistant attorney general (2005-2006), handling matters relating to counterterrorism, intelligence, international law, and federal criminal law and procedure, as well as judicial nominations.
-While at the Justice Department, he testified before Congress, represented the United States in proceedings before the United Nations, made media appearances on the Department’s behalf, assisted with the nomination and confirmation of two Supreme Court justices and many other federal judges, and was awarded two departmental medals and the State Department’s Superior Honor Award.
+While at the Justice Department, he testified before Congress, represented the United States in proceedings before the United Nations, and assisted with the nomination and confirmation of two Supreme Court justices and many other federal judges.

 Mr. McIntosh clerked for Judge Laurence H. Silberman, U.S. Court of Appeals for the D.C.
 Circuit (2000-2001), and Judge Dennis Jacobs, U.S. Court of Appeals for the Second Circuit (1999-2000).
-He is a member of the International Institute for Strategic Studies, the Alexander Hamilton Society, the American Society for International Law and the Federalist Society, and was previously a member of the Council on Foreign Relations.
-He serves as co-chair of the Alexander Hamilton Society's Washington, D.C. chapter, on the Executive Committee of the Federalist Society's International and National Security Law Practice Group, and on the Executive Committee of the Yale Law School Association.
+He is a member of the International Institute for Strategic Studies, the Alexander Hamilton Society, the American Society of International Law, the Bretton Woods Committee, and the Federalist Society, and was previously a term member of the Council on Foreign Relations.
+He serves as co-chair of the Alexander Hamilton Society's Washington, D.C. professional chapter and on the Executive Committee of the Federalist Society's International and National Security Law Practice Group.
+In 2013, the New York Law Journal named him a Rising Star.

-- Serves as national coordinating counsel for JPMorgan Chase for dozens of actions relating to mortgage-backed securities issued by JPMorgan Chase, Bear Stearns and Washington Mutual.
+- Served as national coordinating counsel for JPMorgan Chase for dozens of actions relating to mortgage-backed securities issued by JPMorgan Chase, Bear Stearns, and Washington Mutual.

 - Represented a prominent consulting firm in a joint Justice Department-SEC probe into allegations that the firm aided its clients in manipulating their books, successfully persuading both agencies to decline to bring an action against the firm.

-- Counsel to JPMorgan Chase in numerous actions and investigations stemming from JPMC’s acquisition of the assets of Washington Mutual Bank following WaMu’s closure by federal regulators, including in obtaining summary judgment for JPMC in a dispute with 30 hedge funds over title to hybrid securities worth more than $4 billion and in obtaining summary judgment for JPMC in litigation against the FDIC over responsibility for WaMu’s liabilities.
+- Counsel to JPMorgan Chase in numerous actions and investigations stemming from JPMC’s acquisition of the assets of Washington Mutual Bank following WaMu’s closure by federal regulators, including in obtaining summary judgment for JPMC in a dispute with dozens of hedge funds over title to hybrid securities worth more than $4 billion and in obtaining summary judgment for JPMC in litigation against the FDIC over responsibility for WaMu’s liabilities.

 - Counsel to UBS Securities in securing an injunction against a FINRA arbitration seeking $43 million in damages, based on allegations relating to HealthSouth’s accounting fraud, and successfully defending the injunction on appeal before the Second Circuit.